eclipse-ankaios/ankaios/common/doc/swdesign/README.md

 Needs:
 - impl
 - utest
+- stest

 #### Config aliases and referenced config keys naming convention
 `swdd~common-config-aliases-and-config-reference-keys-naming-convention~1`

 Status: approved

-The Common library shall provide functionality for enforcing a workload's config aliases and referenced config items to contain only regular upper and lowercase characters (a-z and A-Z), numbers and the symbols "-" and "_".
+The Common library shall provide functionality for enforcing a workload's config reference key value pairs to contain only regular upper and lowercase characters (a-z and A-Z), numbers and the symbols "-" and "_".

 Rationale:
 A consistent naming manner assures stability in usage, compatibility with Ankaios internal structure by ensuring proper function of the filtering.